 2012 HIV/AIDS JusticeMakers Fellow, Russia

-Enhancement of free legal protection for the imprisoned living with HIV/AIDS
+Providing legal counsel for the accused living with HIV/AIDS

 “Law enforcement officers are surprised by the ability of people to resist their system, when they have the courage to challenge and openly confront the ubiquitous practice of fabrication of criminal cases in relation to vulnerable groups.”